MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 ```

-In the following code first we are going to retrieve calculated result along with the event handler that attached to the button.
+First, we retrieve the *calculated result* using the event handler of the `button`.

 And then display the result on the `div` as the *current result*.

-Bubbling works well in this case for the both `onclick` and `addEventListener`.
+Bubbling works well in this case for both `onclick` and `addEventListener`.

 ##### Bubbling - addEventListener
 ```javascript